aws/firelens-datajet/apps/test-infrastructure/README-stability-setup.md

 ```

 ### 2. Deploy Infrastructure + Automation Stack
+Optionally deploy a Codebuild job with your stack which will build ECR images
-Use your own development repository as the `GitHubRepositoryUrl` parameter to track custom development builds
+Use path to your own Github fork as the `GitHubRepositoryUrl` parameter to track custom development builds
 ```bash
 cd apps/test-infrastructure/
 aws cloudformation deploy \